byrd-laif/soilMakers/readme.md

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)

-### *Salon Circle:* A renewed culture of *Artful Conversation;* honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forums.
+### *Salon Circle:* A renewed culture of *Artful Conversation;* honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forms.

 **Harvesting Knowledge.**
 Awakening possibility and creative insight; refine the taste, and increase knowledge through guided meaningful conversation, organized around living cultures and ideas reflective of the era in which one lives.